LilleJohs/Cosmic_Birefringence/README.md

 ## Citation

-Feel free to use this code as you see fit, but please cite arXiv:2205.xxxxx if you use it for published results
+Feel free to use this code as you see fit, but please cite arXiv:2205.xxxxx if you use it for published results.